Language is “also an expression of the diversity of thought, each language is also a view of the world.” (Wilhelm von Humboldt)

 Translations cause difficulties and generally require large resources of personnel who, under strict time constraints, have to consider not only the language but also the culture of the other language area.
-It is not only important to translate German – English – German, but also French – German, Polish – Spanish, or Romanian – Dutch, to name but a few examples of language combinations.
-Specialised translation agencies thus bundle translation services and offer specialist translations worldwide.
-Please contact us, we will be happy to accept your orders.
+It is not only important to translate German – English – German, but also French – German, Polish – Spanish, or Romanian – Dutch, to name just a few examples of language combinations.
+Specialized translation agencies thus bundle translation services and offer specialized translations worldwide.
+Please contact us, we will be happy to accept your inquiries.
 For questions and advice, we are at your disposal by phone, email or in person in various languages.

 European language policy must find a professional way of dealing with the demands of the diversity of languages and provide translation services for citizens in the Union from German to English as well as, for example, translations from Portuguese to Polish.
 All official languages have the same status, as the multilingualism of the European Union is the identity-forming feature.